Code-Inside/Blog/_posts/2015-09-29-wpf-chrome-embedded-and-webapi-selfhosting.md

 ## Building blocks: The Browser

-If you just want to display "Web-Content" you can just use the __[WebBrowser-Control](https://msdn.microsoft.com/en-us/library/system.windows.controls.webbrowser(v=vs.110).aspx)__.
+If you just want to display "Web-Content" you can just use the __[built-in WebBrowser-Control](https://msdn.microsoft.com/en-us/library/system.windows.controls.webbrowser(v=vs.110).aspx)__.
 The most common and annoying problem is that the default rendering engine is stuck in the stone age: Internet Explorer 7.
 Even on Windows 10 the default rendering engine will be set to IE7.
 To fix this you can use some [Registry-Magic](https://weblog.west-wind.com/posts/2011/May/21/Web-Browser-Control-Specifying-the-IE-Version), but this is not very elegant.

-Another solution would be to take a deeper look at the [Chromium Embedded Framework for .NET](https://github.com/cefsharp/CefSharp).
-It is the rendering engine of Chrome - which gives you a super powerful platform.
-The only downside: You need to [compile your app for x86 or x64](https://github.com/cefsharp/CefSharp/issues/576#issuecomment-61926661).
+A better solution would be to take a deeper look at the [Chromium Embedded Framework for .NET](https://github.com/cefsharp/CefSharp).
+It is the rendering engine of Chrome - which gives you a super powerful platform - and is super easy to use.
+The only downside: You need to [compile your app for x86 or x64 - AnyCPU won't work](https://github.com/cefsharp/CefSharp/issues/576#issuecomment-61926661).

+So... let's take a look how we can achieve our goal.

 ## Building blocks: The Server

-A good option is using the HttpListener with WebApi - of course you could also use NancyFx or any other "self-host" web framework.
-The client will use the HttpListener from your System and will listen to a specific port.
+A good option is using the HttpListener with the ASP.NET WebApi - of course you could also use NancyFx or any other OWIN/"self-host" web framework.
+The hosting application will use the HttpListener from your System and will listen to a specific port.
 As long as you use a high port number you don't need admin privileges.

-I just embed the HTML inside the application, but this could be read from a resource file or any other storage.
+For the demo I embedded the HTML inside the application, but this could be read from a resource file or any other storage in real life.

-## Building blocks: Browser-to-App communication

-There are several ways how to interact between the hosting app and the web-app.
-One way is via URLs or using standard web methods.
-If you host the server component, then you can invoke anything inside your app.
-Another solution would be to register a "scriptable" Javascript object inside the Browser-Control.
-I already blogged about the ["window.external" api](http://blog.codeinside.eu/2013/09/04/interaktionen-zwischen-web-und-windows-desktopwindows-phonewinrt-mit-objectforscripting-window-external-notify/) (in German).
-With this "scriptable" object in place you can call .NET functions from Javascript or the other way around.

-## Workflow

-* Application starts and "self-hosts" the WebApi and listens on Port 9000
-* WPF Window is displayed with a large button
-* The Button will invoke the actual WebBrowser Control and set up a "scriptable" Javascript object
-* User fills in the desired data, press OK inside the WebBrowser and sends the data (in this case) to the WebBrowser-Host via the "scritable" Javascript object
-* Our technology mix is complete: We can host our own WebApp inside our WinApp.
+As far as I know maybe you could also do some other hosting tricks, so that the application doesn't really needs to listen to a specific port, e.g. hosting the stuff in-memory.

 ## Code: Server Part